Jefferson throws 5 TDs, leads Arkansas to win over BYU - WHIZ News

 PROVO, Utah (AP) — KJ Jefferson threw for 367 yards and a career-high five touchdowns to lead Arkansas to a 52-35 victory over BYU on Saturday.

-Raheim Sanders added 175 yards and a pair of touchdowns on the ground for Arkansas (4-3), which snapped a three-game losing streak after rolling up 644 total yards on the Cougars.
+Raheim Sanders added a career-high 175 yards and a pair of touchdowns on the ground for Arkansas (4-3), which snapped a three-game losing streak after rolling up 644 total yards on the Cougars.

+“It was a must-win game for us, and I think that showed today,” Arkansas linebacker Bumper Pool said.
+There’s a lot of things that we had to change on the fly, especially in the first half.”

 Third-down efficiency contributed greatly to fueling the Razorbacks’ potent offensive showing.
-Arkansas went 12-of-14 on third down.
+Arkansas went 12-of-15 on third down.

+“We put a lot of emphasis on starting fast on third down as well,” Jefferson said.
+“Look at all our games before this one: 3-and-out, 3-and-out, not being able to convert.
+Now just with the way we’re running practice, now putting big emphasis on it, everybody is buying into third down and moving the chains.”

 BYU tallied 471 total yards, but the Cougars lost their second straight game after repeatedly allowing quick scoring drives and committing three turnovers.